 Twickenham Stadium, London

 Is Blockchain Technology the Key to the Future of Programmatic?

-Bitcoin has been in the news again over the Christmas period as the digital currency’s bubble seems to finally be bursting.
+Bitcoin has been in the news again recently as the digital currency’s bubble seems to finally be bursting.
 Created as a response to a global dissatisfaction with the mainstream banking industry, Bitcoin has made some savvy investors a lot of money in a very short time.
 However, all good things usually come to an end.

 While Bitcoin’s days may be numbered, it’s the technology which underpins the currency which is beginning to make waves in various industries.

 Blockchain works by creating a sequence of data blocks which provide a public ledger of every step of a transaction.
 While we use the word “transaction” in blockchain discussions, the term is used to describe any data exchange, not just financial ones.
 Each block in the chain contains an alphanumeric string hash key which contains information about the preceding blocks, and any attempt to manipulate the chain results in dramatic changes to this string which will be immediately apparent to anyone who wants to look.

 It’s this transparency which provides blockchain with its much-valued security.

 One of the most promising uses for blockchain technology in the programmatic advertising space is as a way of combatting the rise of bots.
 The bots in question are designed to commit ad fraud.
 Through the manipulation of data, these bots can imitate identities, and artificially boost clicks and ad views.

 The fight against bots is becoming ever more difficult as the technology behind them becomes increasingly sophisticated, making them almost indistinguishable from real humans.
 Unscrupulous ad vendors can deploy this tech to give the impression their ad platform has a much wider reach than it really does, and thus ask a higher premium for their wares.
 Of course, these bots are empty engagement, offering no tangible benefit to advertisers beyond superficially impressive looking numbers.